petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-a-liferay-tomcat-bundle.md

 ## Prerequisites

 As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, a Java JDK 11, 17, or 21 is required.
 See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) to choose a JDK.
 See [JVM Configuration](../reference/jvm-configuration.md) for recommended settings.
-For earlier version, use JDK 8 or 11.
+For earlier versions, use JDK 8 or 11.

 ## Download